ThreeDotsLabs/watermill/tools/mill/README.md

-# CLI Wrapper for Watermill
+# mill - a simple CLI tool for Watermill

-This is a simple CLI tool for consuming and producing messages with the [Watermill](https://watermill.io) library.
+`mill` is a CLI tool for consuming and producing messages with the [Watermill](https://watermill.io) library.

 It has two basic functionalities, namely producing and consuming messages on the following Pub/Subs: